SeregPie/EChartsVue/README.md

 # EChartsVue

-A simple wrapper for ECharts.
+A simple Vue wrapper for ECharts.

 Works for Vue 2 & 3.